 Some people assume the absurdity of saying sexuality is invented.
 Do we believe that breathing is an invention?
 If not, what meaning does 'the invention of sexuality' have?
-And if we justifiably can speak of inventing sexuality, why is it necessary to write about a sexual revolution?

 We are always part of, subjected to, and 'permitted' to be who and what we are, through social discourse.
 We will examine what concepts sociologists activate when they discuss discourse, and also paradigm.

 The easiest response we can experience is to review what humans thought or believed many years ago, and ridicule those alive in those eras, for their ignorance or superstition.
 Prepare to discuss in class the variety of perspectives on sexuality cited by the author, and to imagine what we embrace today that might also be lampooned by our ancestors.